Dublin landmarks

 On the south bank of the Liffey between the river and Dame Street, Fishamble St and Anglesea St.

 The area is named after Sir William Temple.
 He bought the land in the early 17th century.
-Shops settled here in the 18th century.
-But over time, the neighborhood fell into disrepair.
-In the early 1960s, there were plans to build a bus station there.
-Artists and business people stayed even after these plans were abandoned.
+In the 18th century, shops settled there.
+But over time, the area became increasingly run down.
+In the early 1960s, plans were made to build a bus station there.
+Artists and business people stayed there after that, but these plans were abandoned.
 Temple Bar developed into a district with bars, restaurants, shops and galleries.
-Open spaces were laid out – open-air performances are held at Meeting House Square.
-The Central Bank Plaza is nestled between banks and insurance buildings on Dame Street.
-Shopping is available at Temple Bar Square.
+Open spaces were created - for example, open-air performances are held at Meeting House Square.
+The Central Bank Plaza is located between banks and insurance buildings on Dame Street.
+There are also shops at Temple Bar Square.

 Walk through Temple Bar

-The best place to start your walk is at Merchant's Arch, across from the Ha'penny Bridge.
-You walk through an alley lined with shops like in a bazaar.
-Behind you get to Temple Bar Square.
-Dubliners like to take a lunch break there.
-Along the east side of the square is Crown Alley with its shops and cafes.
-Visit the Temple Bar Information Center (18 Eustace Street, tel (01) 671 5717) for information on galleries and restaurants.
+The best place to start your walk is at Merchant's Arch, opposite the Ha'penny Bridge.
+You walk through an alley lined with shops like a bazaar.
+Behind this you come to Temple Bar Square.
+Dubliners like to take their lunch break there.
+Crown Alley with its shops and cafes runs along the east side of the square.
+The Temple Bar Information Centre (18 Eustace Street, Tel.
+(01) 671 5717) also provides information about galleries and restaurants.

-Meeting House Square was named for the Quaker prayer site that was once located here.
-During the summer, classical music concerts take place here at lunchtime and in the evening.
-Here they show outdoor movies that are free.
-However, tickets from the Temple Bar Information Center are required.
-There is also a market with natural products.
+Meeting House Square is named after the Quaker place of worship that once stood here.
+In the summer, classical music concerts are held here at lunchtime and in the evening.
+Open-air films are shown here, which are free, but you do need to buy tickets from the Temple Bar Information Centre.
+There is also a natural produce market here.

 Viking Adventure, Essex St West, Tel (01) 679 6040, March to October (Tuesday to Saturday) presents a multimedia show of life in 9th Century Dublin.
 Visitors board a boat at the start of the tour.
 This navigates through a "storm" before landing in a Viking village with houses from the period.
 The special effects are authentic right down to the smells.
 Guides explain digs at Wood Quay.
 A film shows the life of the time.
 In the evening there is a feast around the nave with food and entertainment.